theupdateframework/taps/candidate-wireline-format.md

 # Rationale

 A POUF is needed if a TUF implementation needs to communicate with other implementations.
 The POUF will include all definitions necessary to create a compatible implementation, including all of the data types and metadata files.

-Once created, POUFs should be added to the TAP repository to be used by others.
-This makes the POUF available to the TUF community.
-All POUFs should receive a security audit (described below) by a third party before it is used to ensure flaws are not propagated.
-The security audit ensures that the POUF contains all fields necessary for a TUF implementation and that the encoding method or design decisions do not introduce ambiguity or an insecure implementation.

-## Storage on the TAP Repository

-In order to allow POUFs to be publicly found and implemented, they should be stored on the TAP repository.
-POUFs may be submitted to the TAP repository using the pull request process.
-All POUFs will have a status label of either Draft, Proposal, Under Review, or Accepted.
-A POUF will not be accepted until the security audit is complete and any issues identified by the audit are addressed.

-POUFs will be assigned a POUF number when they are posted to the TUF repository.
-It is expected that each POUF will have exactly one POUF number and that any future clarifications will fall under that number.
-The POUF will contain a version number to keep track of changes to the POUF.
-In addition, the POUF will contain the version of the TUF specification implemented by that POUF.
-POUFs in the TAP repository will be named using their POUF number as 'pouf1.md', 'pouf2.md', etc. If a POUF is updated to support a new version of TUF (or reviewed to ensure continued compliance), the version number in the POUF must be updated, and the previous version should be copied into a file named 'poufX_VERSION.md' where X is the POUF number and VERSION is the previous TUF version supported.

-## Managing POUFs
+To facilitate the use of POUFs, we describe a standard format for the information to be provided in a POUF.

+Once created, POUFs should be stored publicly to be available to any TUF implementer who wants to interoperate with that POUF.
+The TAP repository will contain links to POUFs to allow them to be centrally accessed.
+The TUF maintainers do not verify the accuracy or security of POUFs, and so only host links to POUFs.

+We additionally describe an optional security audit process for POUFs that provides some additional oversight to ensure that a POUF does not violate the security guarantees of TUF.
+This audit is not required as security of implementation details is still left to implementers, but it provides a process for those interested in additional auditing.

+# Specification

 A POUF should be based on a working TUF implementation.
 The implementation may be open or closed source, but the author of the POUF should attest that the POUF has been implemented.
-This will ensure that the formats and design decisions described in the POUF work in practice.
+This will ensure that the formats and design decisions described in the POUF work in practice and that the POUF provides a complete picture of a TUF implementation.

-Developers should share POUFs to allow for the creation of compatible TUF implementations.
-The TAP repository provides a centralized storage location, but an organization may also choose to store POUFs locally.
-It is recommended that POUFs be made available on the TAP repository to allow for community review.
+A POUF will have a status as Draft, Accepted, or Obsolete.
+A draft POUF is still in progress, an accepted POUF is a completed POUF, and an obsolete POUF is outdated, but maintained for backwards compatibility.
+These statuses allow POUFs in all stages to be made available while ensuring that the reader is aware of the document's current status.

+If a POUF changes over time, new version numbers may be assigned to the POUF.
+The version number will be stored in the POUF header as described in {#pouf-format}.
+New versions may be created to account for changes to the TUF specification or other design changes.
+Any changes that make a POUF not backwards compatible should result in a new version number.
+The format and management of version numbers is left to the POUF author, but standard formats like Semantic Versioning (https://semver.org/) are recommended for clarity and consistency with TUF.

 POUFs are not generic.
 While a given POUF will allow all implementations that adopt it to work together, other POUFs on the repository may not support interoperability.
 For example, implementers a and b may implement POUF p1.
 This means that a and b will be able to interoperate, but they will not necessarily be able to interoperate with implementers of POUF p2.
-It is important that implementations list in their documentation the POUF(s) that are supported as well as the version numbers for these POUF(s).
+This system allows a variety of wireline formats and implementation decisions to be made by different TUF implementations, while still providing a structure for interoperability.
+It is important that implementations list in their documentation the POUF(s) that are supported as well as the version numbers for these POUF(s) so that other implementers looking to interoperate may refer to the relevant POUF.

 The POUF number does not need to be in the TUF metadata of an implementation.
-A POUF may choose to include the POUF version number in the root metadata to allow for breaking changes to be made to the POUF (see TAP x for how to handle breaking changes).
-However, it is expected that in most cases POUFs will not change frequently, so the decision of whether to include the POUF version number is left to the POUF author.
+A POUF may choose to include the POUF version number in the root metadata to ensure that breaking changes to the POUF may be managed.
+This change to root metadata, as well as how breaking POUF changes would be managed are left to the POUF author.
+However, it is expected that in most cases POUFs will not change frequently, so for simplicity any POUF information should be left out of TUF metadata unless otherwise specified in a POUF.

-# Specification
+We recommend a security audit for POUFs as described in {#security-audit}.
+This audit ensures that the POUF follows the TUF specification and that the encoding method or design decisions do not introduce ambiguity or an insecure implementation.
+This does not guarantee security, but provides some oversight.

+## POUF Storage

+The author of a POUF should store the POUF in a public location that can be accessed by other TUF implementers.
+Public storage also allows for community review.
+In addition to storing the current POUF, the author may maintain old versions of the POUF to allow existing implementations to continue to refer to them.
+Old versions will have a unique version number in the header as described in {#pouf-format}, and may additionally be named according to the POUF version.
+For example a POUF repository may contain two documents, POUFNAME-1.md and POUFNAME-2.md, that contain version 1 and 2 of the POUF respectively.

+A link to a public POUF can be added to the TAP repository through the pull request process.
+A document in the TAP repository at POUFs/POUF-links will contain a list of POUF numbers and a link to the associated POUF.
+The POUF number is assigned when the POUF link is added to the repository.
+POUF links may be a link to the POUF document, or a link to a repository or other location that contains the POUF.
+The latter allows POUF authors to maintain old versions of the POUF all in the same location.

+## POUF Format

 POUFs contain some metadata about the POUF, including the POUF number, POUF version, TUF version, and authors, followed by the Protocol, Operations, Usage, and Formats sections.
-These sections are described in more detail in [POUF format](#POUF-format).
 Together, the sections of a POUF should include enough information to create an interoperable TUF implementation.

-## POUF format

 At a minimum, a POUF shall contain the following sections:
 * Header: An RFC 822 style header preamble containing: